shashanksuhane/Adjust/README.md

 ## Note -

-•	This project can be enhanced further by API documentation and more test cases.
+•	This project can be enhanced further by API documentation and more test cases. <br />
 •	The two application package – app & test shares the same content provider name, so they are mutually exclusive.
 So, **uninstall** one of them while installing other.